Amr-Khaled9/Factory-Safety/README.md

 **Factory Safety** solves this by:

 1. Connecting a network of cameras to AI detection models that analyze video feeds in real time.
-2. When a model detects a violation (PPE / unauthorized vehicle / fire / speed violation), it sends the data to the Backend server.
+2. When a model detects a violation (PPE / vehicle / fire ), it sends the data to the Backend server.
 3. The Backend logs the event, sends an **instant notification (real-time + push notification)** to administrators, and provides a **dashboard** to review all events, reports, and statistics.

 This turns the cameras from simple video recorders into an early-warning system with real documentation of violations.